SethMMorton/natsort/README.rst

 one can

     1. Use "\*.ISO8859-1" locale (i.e. 'en_US.ISO8859-1') rather than "\*.UTF-8"
-       encoding.
-These encodings do not suffer from as many problems as "UTF-8" and thus should give expected results.
+       locale.
+These locales do not suffer from as many problems as "UTF-8" and thus should give expected results.
     2. Use `PyICU <https://pypi.python.org/pypi/PyICU>`_.
 If
        `PyICU <https://pypi.python.org/pypi/PyICU>`_ is installed, ``natsort``
-       will use it under the hood if it is installed; this will give more reliable cross-platform results in the long run. ``natsort`` will not require (or check) that `PyICU <https://pypi.python.org/pypi/PyICU>`_
+       will use it under the hood; this will give more reliable cross-platform results in the long run. ``natsort`` will not require (or check) that `PyICU <https://pypi.python.org/pypi/PyICU>`_
        is installed at installation.
 Please visit